gopasspw/gopass/docs/commands/env.md

 `*_FILE` convention used by Docker Compose and HashiCorp Vault.
 All temporary files are removed automatically when the subprocess exits.

+> **Caveats:**
+> - On **Windows** there is no ramdisk support; temp files fall back to the regular OS
+>   temporary directory, which resides on a persistent disk.
+The secret may be
+>   recoverable from disk after deletion.
+> - Temp files are deleted (not shredded) on exit.
+On SSDs with wear leveling,
+>   journaling filesystems, or copy-on-write filesystems (ZFS, Btrfs, APFS) the
+>   original data may persist in reallocated blocks or journal entries.
+> - The `KEY_FILE` variable itself is visible in `/proc/<pid>/environ`, though it
+>   exposes only the file path, not the secret value.

 ### `--exec`

 ```